 Venantius (Ven) is one of the most recognized lawyers for Hong Kong capital markets deals due to his involvement in many of the early overseas B-Share and H-Share offerings by major PRC state-owned enterprises.
 He has more than 25 years of experience in a broad range of corporate and securities matters, including Hong Kong IPOs, dual listings, secondary offerings, corporate restructuring, and private and More ›

-Vivian has more than 20 years of experience advising on a broad range of corporate transactions, including primary and secondary equity offerings in Hong Kong, PIPEs, public M&A transactions, cross-border M&A transactions and formation of joint ventures.
-She regularly advises Hong Kong listed issuers, private equity funds, international conglomerates and Chinese state-owned and private enterprises on their corporate transactions.
-Prior to joining MoFo, she was More ›
+Vivian has more than 20 years of experience advising on a broad range of corporate transactions, including primary and secondary equity offerings in Hong Kong, pre-IPO investments, PIPEs, public and private M&A transactions and formation of joint ventures.
+She regularly advises Hong Kong listed issuers, private equity funds, international conglomerates and Chinese enterprises on their corporate transactions.
+Prior to joining MoFo, she was a partner More ›

 Janet focuses her practice on worldwide patent procurement, patent portfolio management, and strategic planning for life sciences companies.
 Janet’s clients range from large multinational biopharmaceutical companies, such as Celgene and Genentech, to emerging startup companies around the world.
 She advises her clients on patent matters relating to various technologies, including antibody therapeutics, cell therapeutics, nanomedicine, gene therapy, drug delivery systems, diagnostics, and nutraceuticals.
 Recognized by More ›